-The Indian tourism industry is one of the largest service industries in the country in terms of its contribution to GDP and foreign exchange earnings, in addition to being a diverse employment provider.
-Although spending comes primarily from international tourism, the domestic expenditure for this sector was projected to have a linear growth until 2028.
-Therefore, domestic tourism plays a crucial role in the overall development of the industry.
+The Indian tourism industry was one of the largest service industries in the country in terms of its contribution to GDP and foreign exchange earnings, in addition to being a diverse employment provider.
+The domestic spending within this sector grew significantly in recent years and was expected to reach nearly 90 percent by 2028 in comparison to international tourism.
+In 2019, around 2.3 billion domestic tourist visits were recorded.

 It comes as no surprise that the iconic Taj Mahal in Agra was the most visited monument for domestic tourists as well as international tourists.
 It is followed by political monuments, like the Red Fort, or religious monuments such as the Surya-temple in Konark.
 When it comes to pure leisure travel, the coastal state of Goa attracted the masses.
 With many monuments closed and people trying to avoid crowded areas, domestic travelers are turning towards forests and mountainous regions for recreation, thereby reviving an old traveling trend on the subcontinent.

 While the fertile and densely populated plains had been the political power bases for centuries, some elite groups developed a habit of spending the hot summers in more pleasant environments.
 Whereas the Mughal elites chose Kashmir, the British colonial administration had a soft spot for turning villages into hill stations for recreation: Shimla, Manali, or Ooty (Udhagamandalam) to name only a few.
 Luxury travel and wellness vacations were additional trends that had already emerged before the pandemic and were expected to intensify.